 Bariatric surgical procedures include those that cause weight loss by restricting the amount of food the stomach can hold, those that cause weight loss primarily as a result of malabsorption of nutrients, and those that cause weight loss both by gastric restriction and malabsorption.
-Most bariatric procedures today are performed using minimally invasive techniques (laparoscopic surgery).
+Most weight loss surgery in Baltimore, MD today are performed using minimally invasive techniques (laparoscopic surgery).

-Dr. Andrew Averbach, Dr. Isam Hamdallah and their surgical team offer the safest and most effective primary bariatric surgical procedures, as well as revision bariatric surgery:
+Drs.
+Averbach, Hamdallah, & Swift with their surgical team offer the safest and most effective primary bariatric surgical procedures, as well as revision bariatric surgery:

-Each of these procedures offers risks and benefits, and Drs.
-Averbach and Hamdallah will work with you individually to ascertain which surgical weight loss solution is right for you.
+Each of these procedures offers risks and benefits, and our weight loss surgeons in Maryland will work with you individually to ascertain which surgical weight loss solution is right for you

-We pride ourselves on not only providing technical expertise and surgical knowledge, but a comprehensive program which answers all of the emotional and psychological needs of a bariatric patient as well.
+We pride ourselves on not only providing technical expertise and surgical knowledge but a comprehensive program that answers all of the emotional and psychological needs of a bariatric patient as well.
 Our bariatric program offers: